Travinkel/belsign-photo-doc/.junie/guidelines.md

 ### Benefits

-- **Improved Traceability**: All photos are linked to specific orders
+- **Improved Traceability**: All photos are linked to specific orderAggregates
 - **Enhanced Quality Control**: Structured approval process for documentation
 - **Better Customer Service**: Quick access to documentation when needed
 - **Increased Efficiency**: Streamlined workflow for photo documentation